MNRS Promotes the Highest Standards in Education and Career Development.

 Western Journal of Nursing Research // Midwest Nursing Research Society

-Sage Best Faculty Paper Award-- OPEN for submission
+Sage Best Faculty Paper Award-- Closed, submissions open again in early 2024.

-Sage Best Student Paper Award-- OPEN for submission
+Sage Best Student Paper Award-- Closed, submission open again in early 2024.

 The purpose of this award is to recognize outstanding scientific manuscript contributions to WJNR by members of the Midwest Nursing Research Society.
 This annual award will be conferred to two manuscripts, one with a faculty member as first author and one with a student as first author.
 The winner of each of these awards will be presented with a $500 prize by Sage Publishing.